He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty. (Psalm 91:1, KJV)

 A Prayer of Protection Based on Psalm 91

 You may have noticed that I don't run ads on this blog.
-This is because I aim to provide my readers with an ad-free and clutter-free experience.
+This is because my goal is to provide my readers with an ad-free and clutter-free experience.
 If you find my work inspiring, please consider supporting my ministry through our Ko-fi page or by pressing the button below.
 Your donations help maintain this website and enable me to create new spiritually enriching articles.

 What Does It Mean to Dwell in the Secret Place of the Most High? | Psalm 91:1 Breakdown